lisongxu/CSCE156-Project-DB/README.md

 # Computer Science II
 ## Project - Database

-This is a project used in Computer Science II (CSCE 156) for Fall 2023 in the [School of Computing](https://computing.unl.edu) at the [University of Nebraska-Lincoln](https://www.unl.edu).
+This project is part of  Computer Science II (CSCE 156) for Fall 2023 in the [School of Computing](https://computing.unl.edu) at the [University of Nebraska-Lincoln](https://www.unl.edu).

 ## Overview

 ### Lab Objectives & Topics

 After completing this lab, you should be able to:
 * Establish a JDBC connection to a database server
 * Use JDBC to query and process a result set from a database server